10 Home Remedies for Bug Bites That Actually Work

 Aloe is well-known for soothing sunburns, but few people realize that it can also ease the sting and itch of bug bites.
 “When applied directly to the bite, the cooling action of the aloe vera gel will help shrink swelling and reduce the itch,” says Dr. Rose.
 If you have a mature aloe vera plant at home, that’s a bonus, but you can also purchase aloe vera gel, which works equally well—and is an especially good idea if you have a pet parent, since aloe ranks among the houseplants that are toxic to cats and dogs.

 To stop a mosquito bite from itching like crazy, simply apply a little toothpaste to it!
+Yes, toothpaste not only works on soothing minor burns but also for such insect bites.
 “When a mosquito bites you, it releases an anticoagulant that lets it feed without being detected,” explains Buttone.
 “But your body’s natural reaction to that anticoagulant is to create histamines and send them to the bitten area, which is why you itch and the bite mark swells.”
 He recommends applying a minty toothpaste to the bite so you can benefit from its soothing and cooling properties.
 “Toothpaste is also naturally astringent, so it can prevent further swelling,” he adds.
 Now that you’re up to speed on all-natural, home remedies for bug bites, check out these chemical-free ways to get rid of household pests.

 - Monisha Bhanote, MD, a triple board-certified physician who specializes in integrative medicine